 In emergency or exceptional cases, additional meetings (in-person or remote) may be required.
-These special meetings of the board may be convened by the co-chairs or a majority of board members.
+These special meetings of the board may be convened by the lead co-chair or a majority of board members.

 1.3.3 Board Meeting Structure and Operations